 Today, most of the Dutch do not wear clogs and it is mostly tourists who buy them to take home as souvenirs.
 So you are unlikely to meet someone wearing clogs on the streets.
 Farmers do still wear them sometimes however.
 You may well run into someone wearing clogs “in the wild” in villages like Staphorst and Bunschoten, where people still wear traditional clothing.

 Would you like to buy a pair of original wooden shoes?
 From bare wood to painted in Delft Blue or the Dutch flag, most souvenir shops will have what you are looking for.
-Or take an excursion to the Zaanse Schans and Volendam to see a clog maker who still makes them the traditional way.
+Or take an excursion to the Zaanse Schans and Volendam, or visit a clog maker who still makes them the traditional way.
 You can buy a handmade pair here.